 Ralph Durand, “A Handbook to the Poetry of Rudyard Kipling” 1914.)

-[Stanza 1 Lest we forget Deuteronomy 6,12: ‘Then beware lest thou forget the Lord which brought thee forth out of the land of Egypt.’
+Lest we forget: Deuteronomy 6,12: ‘Then beware lest thou forget the Lord which brought thee forth out of the land of Egypt.’
 The language of the poem is rife with Biblical echoes, but exact quotation is relatively rare.

-[Stanza 5] heathen heart the heart of any Britisher who forgets what they have been taught about human values and thinks that using firepower to secure dominion is the point of having power.
+heathen heart: the heart of any British person who forgets what they have been taught about human values and thinks that using firepower to secure dominion is the point of having power.
 A direct attack on jingoism.

 ©Mary Hamer 2008 All rights reserved